Interstate 66: Exit list

 All exits in the District of Columbia are unnumbered.

-Auxiliary routes
+Cancelled auxiliary route

 Interstate 266 (I-266) was a proposed loop route of I-66 between Washington, D.C., and Arlington County, Virginia.
 D.C. officials proposed designating the route Interstate 66N, a move opposed by AASHTO.
 In Virginia, I-266 would have split off from I-66 just east of the present SR 124 (Spout Run Parkway) exit.
 From there, it would have followed an expanded Spout Run Parkway, crossed the George Washington Memorial Parkway, and crossed the Potomac River across a new bridge that would have been called the Three Sisters Bridge.
-Upon entering D.C., it would have followed Canal Road and an expanded US 29 (Whitehurst Freeway) to rejoin I/66 at K Street.
-I-266 was canceled in 1972 in the face of community opposition during Washington's "freeway revolts".
+Upon entering D.C., it would have followed Canal Road and an expanded US 29 (Whitehurst Freeway) to rejoin I-66 at K Street.
+I-266 was canceled in 1972 in the face of community opposition during Washington, D.C.'s freeway revolts.
+It would have been the only auxiliary route of I-66.